cleecoloma/reading-notes/code-401/class-02.md

 3. Explain how GitHub fits into this process assuming the listener comes from a non-technical background

 ### Things I want to learn more about.
-> I want to learn more about...
+> I want to learn more about test-driven development.

 #### I utilized ChatGPT for some of the questions.